 In addition to international Naval attendees, U.S. attendees come from each of the military services, to include the US Coast Guard, as selected by their service headquarters.
 As the senior executive component of the Navy's Professional Military Education (PME) continuum, and part of the senior joint PME continuum, the CFMCC Flag Course addresses the practical challenges confronting the maritime operational commander.
 Actual regional concerns, and the CFMCC capabilities to address those concerns, are the basis for course discussions and study.
 Further, the course considers existing CFMCC concepts and doctrine, operational-level capabilities, command and control processes and applications, and the considerations and expectations of the combined force commander as well as supporting functional component commanders.

 The course is based upon the principles of transparency, non-attribution, and mutual respect for participants to provide a comfortable forum for open discussion of issues to facilitate a better understanding of the various perspectives involved in a combined force.
-The course also brings in experienced subject matter experts as session instructors to develop perspectives necessary to effectively employ naval forces as a joint, coalition, or interagency environment.
+The course also brings in experienced subject matter experts as session instructors to develop perspectives necessary to effectively employ naval forces in a multi-national effort.

 Purpose: Improve the effectiveness of senior leaders (Flag and General Officers) who routinely function together at the operational level of command and control.

 - Develop and deepen relationships based on trust and confidence among partner nations in the framework of regional challenges.

 - Serve as a forum to evolve Combined Maritime Command and Control concepts and mechanisms, and eliminate impediments to effective coordination

 - Advance the understanding of those security issues facing participating nations.

 - To provide a forum for open and candid discussion, this course is based upon the principles of transparency, non-attribution, and mutual respect.